matthiasgoe/volca-sampler-librarian/README.md

 This is a fork of [**Volca Sampler**](https://github.com/benwiley4000/volca-sampler), an app created by [Ben Wiley](https://benwiley.org/).
 All of the actually hard parts like Syro encoding, audio handling, and device transfer are his work; this fork only adds a different front-end on top.
-I made this mostly for myself.
+I made this mostly for myself with claude

 > “volca sample” is a trademark of KORG Inc., who is not affiliated with this app.